unChaz/sci-fi-5e/srd/monsters/constructs.md

 **Senses** darkvision 120 ft., passive Perception 10

-**Languages** understands the languages of its operator but can’t speak
+**Languages** understands the languages of its operator but can't speak

 **Challenge** 16 (15,000 XP)